ublue-os/cosmic/README.md

 ## Installation

-Download an ISO from the latest [GitHub Actions build artifacts](https://github.com/ublue-os/cosmic/actions/workflows/build_iso.yml?query=branch%3Amain+is%3Asuccess)
+Download an ISO from the latest [GitHub Actions build artifacts](https://github.com/ublue-os/cosmic/actions/workflows/build_iso.yml?query=branch%3Amain+is%3Asuccess).
+GitHub requires you be logged in to download.

 ### Variants